Cytotechnology

 - Scores from both the Test of Spoken English (TSE) and the Test of English as a Foreign Language (TOEFL) prior to the application deadline.

 - Transcript evaluation for course work completed outside the U.S. from an agency approved by the American Society for Clinical Pathology.
-A list of these agencies may be obtained by calling the ASCP at 800.267.2727.
+A list of these agencies found on the ASCP website.

 - NOTE: The Cytotechnology program cannot accept F1 Visa students, as it is a certificate only program.